LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 });
 ```

+This produces exactly the same output as before.
 There is a subtle difference with this though.
 When I used `Task.Run` the lambda ran on a task pool thread from the start.
 But when I write it this way, the lambda will begin to run on whatever thread calls `Subscribe`.
 It's only when it hits the first `await` that it returns (and the call to `Subscribe` will then return), with the remainder of the method running on the thread pool.

-### From IEnumerable&lt;T&gt;
+### From `IEnumerable<T>`

 Rx defines another extension method called `ToObservable`, this time for `IEnumerable<T>`.
 In earlier chapters I described how `IObservable<T>` was designed to represent the same basic abstraction as `IEnumerable<T>`, with the only difference being the mechanism we use to obtain the elements in the sequence: with `IEnumerable<T>`, we write code that _pulls_ values out of the collection (e.g., a `foreach` loop), whereas `IObservable<T>` _pushes_ values to us by invoking `OnNext` on our `IObserver<T>`.